Our Work

 Our morning discussion group with patients and their families

-Betsy teaches English and enjoys building relationships with especially the women in Cavango and the surrounding area.
+Betsy enjoys building relationships with especially the women in Cavango and the surrounding area.
 She handles the administrative duties associated with the small Cavango clinic/hospital and also assists SIM Angola administratively, as “Personnel Coordinator” of SIM Angola, with current and new missionary personnel as to missionary care and the sometimes complicated logistics involved in serving in a country that often presents challenges to people from other countries serving in Angola.

 Betsy Teaching Class Betsy teaching English class